 The theorem above is the simplest version.
-We also discuss several generalizations in this paper.
-(1) The critical manifolds $C_i$ can be non compact.
-(2) The critical manifolds $C_i$ can be equipped with local systems and does not have to be orientable.
-(3) It is not necessary that the cochain complex is generated by cohomology, any finite dimensional subspace of differential forms satisfies a cohomological relation is sufficient.
+We also discuss several generalizations in this paper: (1) The critical manifold $C_i$ can be non-compact; (2) The critical manifold $C_i$ can be equipped with local systems and does not have to be orientable; (3) It is not necessary that the cochain complex is generated by the cohomology, any finite dimensional subspace of differential forms satisfying a cohomological relation is sufficient.
 Such flexibility allows us to prove a Gysin exact sequence for sphere bundles over flow categories.
-In \cite{ring}, we use the Gysin exact sequence to show that any exact filling of a simply connected flexible fillable contact manifold has the same cohomology ring structure on even degrees.
+In \cite{ring}, we use the Gysin exact sequence to show that any exact filling of a simply connected flexibly fillable contact manifold has the same cohomology ring structure on even degrees.